aeternity/aeternity/docs/installation.md

  3. Run `<installation_path>\aeternity.exe`.
  4. Safely close the MSYS2 console popup console that appears.

-You will have to click 'allow' of the firewall notifications that may popup on the first run.
+You will have to click 'Allow' in the firewall notifications that may popup on the first run.

 Node configuration is similar to [Linux CUDA miners](cuda-miner.md).
 The corresponding `node/aeternity/lib` directory referred in the other docs is located in `<installation_path>\usr\lib\aeternity\lib`.

 ### WSL (Windows Subsystem for Linux)
+WSL allows running the Linux binaries in Windows as well as controlling the node from the cli.
-WSL allows running the Ubuntu binary, but currently it has OS limitations that prevent using CUDA miners.
-This might change in the future.
+Unfortunately it has limitations that prevent using CUDA miners.
+This is expected to change in the future.

 For installation under WSL, follow the [the dedicated document](installation-windows.md)